intel/media-delivery/doc/benchmarks/intel-data-center-gpu-flex-series/intel-data-center-gpu-flex-series.rst

 .. image:: images/AVC_HD_Quality_SCurve.png

-**Caption:** These charts use the same approach but illustrates the consistent average bitrate savings of the Intel encoders.
+**Caption:** Using the aforementioned methodology for bitrate savings assessment, the above charts show bitrate savings for individual test sequences with respect to the reference.
+Bitrate savings S-curves for Quality and Balanced random access modes are shown for the Intel® Data Center GPU Flex Series encoders across different content.

 Low Delay Encoding
 ~~~~~~~~~~~~~~~~~~